sesteves/rocketmq-externals/rocketmq-hbase/README.md

 This project replicates HBase tables to RocketMQ topics.

 ## Pre-requisites
-- HBase 1.4.4
+- HBase 1.2+
 - JDK 1.8+
 - RocketMQ 4.0.0+

 ## Requirements

-- HBase cluster is configured with the setting hbase.replication to true in hbase-site.xml
+- HBase cluster is configured with the setting `hbase.replication` to `true` in hbase-site.xml

 ## Properties
 Have the below properties set in hbase-site.xml and add it to the HBase region server classpath.